 Broker Liability Litigation for Civil and Enforcement Lawyers

-As an example, a remedy often available in undisclosed dual agency cases (commonlaw fraud) is rescission.
-Imagine the potential a rescission remedy might have for a foreclosure defense lawyer whose client was a victim of undisclosed dual agency.
-If the lawyer could prove that the client was subjected to undisclosed dual agency, the liability could be shifted away from the client and on to the real estate brokerage that sold him the house.
+As an example, a remedy often available in undisclosed dual agency cases (common law fraud) is a rescission.
+Imagine the potential a rescission remedy might have for a foreclosure defense lawyer whose client was a victim of the undisclosed dual agency.
+If the lawyer could prove that the client was subjected to the undisclosed dual agency, the liability could be shifted away from the client and on to the real estate brokerage that sold him the house.
 By third partying the brokerage into the case, the lawyer could provide his client with a treasure trove of client remedies.

-All lawyers who have a cause of action against a real estate brokerage should first do a fiduciary analysis to determine if advantages exist such as extension of statute of limitations, burden of proof shifting, fee forfeiture, rescission, criminal prosecution or punitive damages.
+All lawyers who have a cause of action against a real estate brokerage should first do a fiduciary analysis to determine if advantages exist such as the extension of the statute of limitations, the burden of proof shifting, fee forfeiture, rescission, criminal prosecution or punitive damages.